mickied/wxm-api-scripts/README.md

 HPA_TO_INHG=True
 ```
 `USER_ID` - this field needs to be set to the numeric value assigned to the user running Docker compose.
 For many this will likely be `1000` already, but you can find this value by executing `id -u` on your machine (note that for Windows this needs to be done in the WSL instance, NOT in Windows Powershell or Command Prompt).
 `MYSQL_ROOT_PASSWORD` - the default password assigned to the root MySQL user.
 Should to be set to something, but unless you want to login to MySQL Server, you probably won't need it again.
+MySQL restricts the root user to only be accessible from `localhost` by default, which in this case, is only within the Docker container.
 `MYSQL_DATABASE_NAME` - the name assigned to the MySQL database that will store all the weather station data.
+You can change this or leave it as the default.
 `MYSQL_USERNAME` - the MySQL user that will be used by the wxm-retriever container to insert data into the database.
+You can change this or leave it as the default.
 `MYSQL_PASSWORD` - the password for the above MySQL user.
+It's probably best to change this.
+It can be left as the default if you're behind a good firewall.
 `UPDATE_RATE_MINUTES` - this is the rate at which the wxm-retriever container will check for updates from the WeatherXM API.
 This should be set to 1/2 the update rate for the endpoint used.
 The public data endpoint updates every 6 minutes, so the current default of 3 should be used.
 The private data endpoint (used when a `WXM_USERNAME` and `WXM_PASSWORD` are entered) updates every 3 minutes so a value of 1.5 should be entered.
 `WXM_USERNAME` - this should be left blank if you wish to obtain data from the public endpoint.
 If you have a WeatherXM account with owned station(s) then you can enter your username here and the private enpoint will be used to obtain your weather data.
 `WXM_PASSWORD` - the password for the above username.
 Leave blank if you wish to obtain data from the public endpoint.